 B.M in Music History and Violin, University of Michigan, 1983

 D.M. in Choral Conducting, Indiana University Jacobs School of Music, 2008

 Dr. Swaney received her doctorate in Choral Conducting from Indiana University.
-She holds a Bachelor of Music degree in Music History and Violin from the University of Michigan (where she also studied viola da gamba and baroque violin) and a Master of Music degree in Voice Performance from Indiana University, where she sang lead soprano roles in Nixon in China, Ghosts of Versailles, Candide, Fiddler on the Roof, and Les Noces.
+She holds a Bachelor of Music degree in Music History and Violin from the University of Michigan (where she also studied viola da gamba and baroque violin) and a Master of Music degree in Voice Performance from Indiana University, where she sang lead soprano roles in Nixon in China, Ghosts of Versailles, Candide, Fiddler on the Roof (with Giorgio Tozzi as Tevye) and Les Noces.
 She has also been soprano soloist in Beethoven's Symphony No. 9 with orchestras in Indiana, premiered the operas Easter Eve by Constance Cooper at Princeton University and Fire in My Bones by Deborah Phelps in Indiananapolis and Nashville, TN.
 She has performed with Aguava New Music Studio at the Tempus Fugit Festival in Tel Aviv, Israel; the Microtonal Festival in New York City; the Library of Congress in Washington, and Festival Cervantino in Mexico.
 She can be heard singing backup on John Mellencamp's single "Thank You," and she played the role of Florence Foster Jenkins (opposite Ray Fellman) in Cardinal Stage Company's production of Souvenir.